AMOHA-98/blogxyz/index.md

 # Welcome to xyz-zyx

 Hello!
-I'm Ahmed, a final year Computer Science student.
-I recently completed a summer internship as an ML Engineer and I'm currently working on my dissertation also currently work as a Data scientist at a Biomaterial's company.
-This site serves as a portfolio of my projects and a blog where I share my thoughts on various topics in technology, AI, and possible futures.
+I'm Ahmed, a recent Computer Science graduate.
+I recently completed my dissertation, worked as a Data Scientist at a biomaterials company, and spent a summer last year working as an ML Engineer.
+I'm now preparing for an MSc and have recently secured a research internship at Google DeepMind.
+This site is my portfolio and blog, where I share my thoughts on technology, AI, and possible futures.

 ## Recent Posts